Oleksiy Kostusyev: Biography

-08.1975-01.91 — M.Sc., postgraduate student, assistant, senior teacher, associate professor, head of the department of social flight. theory, Odessa Institute of Naval Engineers.
-1976-77 — service in the army.
-01.1991-01.93 — head Department, Deputy Chairman for Economic Affairs, Kyiv District Executive Committee of Odessa.
-01.1993-07.94 — Chairman, Odessa city privatization committee.
+08.1975–01.91 — M.Sc., postgraduate student, assistant, senior teacher, associate professor, head of the department of social flight. theory, Odesa Institute of Naval Engineers.
+1976–77 — service in the army.
+01.1991–01.93 — head department, deputy chairman for Economic Affairs, Kyiv District Executive Committee of Odesa.
+01.1993–07.94 — Chairman, Odesa city privatization committee.
 Dep.
-Odessa.
+Odesa.
 City Council dep.
-(1990-1994).
+(1990–1994).
 The head of the Assoc. privatization bodies of Ukraine (since 1993).
-He was the founder and leader of the Odessa Civil Forum.
+He was the founder and leader of the Odesa Civil Forum.
 He was a member of the political executive committee of the Labor Ukraine party (since 11.2000).
-Chairman of the Flight Party "Union" (10.2004-11.05).
-President of the Charitable Foundation named after B. Derevyanka (Odessa) (1998).
+Chairman of the Flight Party "Union" (10.2004–11.05).
+President of the Charitable Foundation named after B. Derevyanka (Odesa) (1998).
 Member Nat. councils for coordination of activities of national and regional bodies and local self-government (since 12.2000); member of the Nat.
 Council for the Adaptation of the Legislation of Ukraine to the Legislation of the European Union (since 08.2000); Chairman of the Interstate Council on Antitrust Policy of the CIS member states (since 2004); member of the Interdepartmental Commission on Information. policy and information.
 Security at the National Council.
 Security and Defense of Ukraine (since 2003).

 Civil servant of the 1st rank (September 2001).
 Honored Economist of Ukraine (November 2002).
 Order of Merit III (January 2001), ІІ (May 2004).
 Diploma of the Cabinet of Ministers of Ukraine (June 2004).
 Order of the Holy Apostolic Grand Duke Vladimir III (04.2001), II century.
 (06.2006).

-According to the results of the vote count in the local elections in Ukraine, which took place on October 31, 2010, the mayor of Odessa became a candidate from the Party of Regions, head of the Antimonopoly Committee of Ukraine Oleksiy Kostusev.
-This was announced by the chairman of the Odessa city election commission Alexander Akhmerov during a meeting of the Odessa city election commission.
+According to the results of the vote count in the local elections in Ukraine, which took place on October 31, 2010, the mayor of Odesa became a candidate from the Party of Regions, head of the Antimonopoly Committee of Ukraine Oleksiy Kostusev.
+This was announced by the chairman of the Odesa city election commission Alexander Akhmerov during a meeting of the Odesa city election commission.

 In 2010, Kostusev declared an income of more than ₴1.7 million, of which one million was listed as "material assistance".
 The mayor later stated that he had entered in the column "material assistance" — an inheritance from a deceased friend.
-Subsequently, on January 31, 2011, Kostusev initiated a meeting of the Odessa City Council session where they decided that Stepan Bandera and Roman Shukhevych were not heroes of Ukraine.
+Subsequently, on January 31, 2011, Kostusev initiated a meeting of the Odesa City Council session where they decided that Stepan Bandera and Roman Shukhevych were not heroes of Ukraine.

-On October 31, 2013 the mayor of Odessa Alexey Kostusev wrote the application for resignation of the Odessa mayor.
+On October 31, 2013, the mayor of Odesa Alexey Kostusev wrote the application for resignation of the Odesa mayor.